demid1984/cloudmore/README.md

 If the compilation is OK and all tests are passed, installer will create 'producer.sh' and 'consumer.sh' scripts.

 ## Environment
-- MYSQL_HOST - mysql database host address
+- MYSQL_HOST - mysql database host address, default localhost
-- KAFKA_SERVERS - kafka server address
+- KAFKA_SERVERS - kafka server address, default localhost
 - can add application.yaml to /home/config in docker container

 ## Run applications